 Pages 30-273, has lists of merchants and tradespeople, illustrated with line drawings and some photographs, includes Cardiff, Swansea, Neath, Briton Ferry, Port Talbot, Merthyr Tydfil, Pontypridd, Aberdare, Newport, Abergavenny, Pontypool, Bristol, Bath, Wiltshire

-How wonderful has been its record in each instance, low prominently has it always figured in English history English trade!
-Some of the most thrilling events in the of West Country life have transpired in or around this busy of the Avon, and many of the boldest and most effective commercial enterprises in which the skill and capital of early merchants have been embarked, were planned and carried operation here.
-Nor has any very marked change come over e of Bristol in these modern times, save that its undertakings upon a vastly larger scale, and its influence as a seat of trade industry and a centre of vigorous social and political vitality increased proportionately.
+How wonderful has been its record in each instance, how prominently has it always figured in English history English trade!
+Some of the most thrilling events in the West Country have transpired in or around this busy part of the Avon, and many of the boldest and most effective commercial enterprises on which the skill and capital of early merchants have been embarked, were planned and carried out here.
+Nor has any very marked change come over Bristol in these modern times, save that its undertakings are upon a vastly larger scale, and its influence as a seat of trade industry and as a centre of vigorous social and political vitality increased proportionately.

 From every point of view, at all periods of her history, and in ere of her comprehensive civic, social and commercial Bristol presents to the thoughtful mind a subject of infinite fascination ; and even in the stress and turmoil of modern age the great, busy city, with its thousands of toilers, its huge warehouses and factories, its railways and telegraphs, and its river-harbour full of shipping of every conceivable type and description, still retains a certain antique charm, and still reminds us at every turn of a past record, the glories of which are not to be readily dimmed even by all the prosperity and advancement of the present.